yukihirai0505/sInstagram/README.md

 // Server-Side login
 // Step 1: Get a URL to call.
-This URL will return the CODE to use in step 2 val codeUrl = authentication.authURL(clientId, callbackUrl, ResponseType.CODE, scopes)
+This URL will return the CODE to use in step 2 val authUrl = authentication.authURL(clientId, callbackUrl, ResponseType.CODE, scopes)

 // Step 2: Use the code to get an AccessToken val accessTokenFuture = authentication.requestToken(clientId, clientSecret, callbackUrl, "the-code-from-step-1")